jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/how-to-implement-devsecops/index.md

   and evaluate potential impacts on the organization ([ethical hacking](../../solutions/ethical-hacking/)).
   The recommendation is that
-  your organization define the regular application of manual security activities.
-  For example,
-  it could be agreed upon to conduct regular penetration tests.
+  your organization have its systems assessed in *continuous* penetration tests that maintain a strong remediation culture.
+  Just *regular* penetration tests are not recommended, since the period of time between one test and the other could give threat actors the chance to take advantage of your system's risk exposure.

 - **Measuring performance and progress:**
   Measurement is part of the proper implementation of DevSecOps.